 For years now, User Experience (UX) has been a major limitation of modeling and optimization solutions being used for collaborative business planning processes — so much so that planners have resorted to using optimizationless planning applications or 10s / 100s of Excel spreadsheets linked by complex equations, simply because they feel more comfortable with the UX.
 This has resorted in sub-optimal (when businesses incorrectly use rules-based planning when optimization is actually necessary) or black-box planning (when only a sub-set of people understand how Excel or programming language-based models are linked, etc).Read More

-“With great risk comes great reward”, said Thomas Jefferson.
-What he failed to mention was that great risk also brings the potential for great loss — just ask any hedge fund or investment manager.
+Thomas Jefferson said, “With great risk comes great reward.”
+However, he failed to mention that with great risk comes the potential for great loss.
 Risk is not something only investment firms have to acknowledge.
 Every company, especially manufacturing companies with large supply chains, have the challenge of managing risk.

 Because of the potential for loss, it is important for organizations to mitigate, manage, and handle risk in their supply chain if they want to ensure customer satisfaction, experience greater profitability and outcompete competitors.
 People running supply chains certainly know that risk management is important, but do they know just how important it is?